 Drop-off care is scheduled by calling within 24 hours of, but more than two hours before care is need to check availability.
 Payment is only required for the time that the child is present.

 Extended care can be scheduled more than 24 hours before it is needed by signing a contract.
 Payment for extended care contracts is required whether or not the child is present.
 Extended care contracts can be charged or canceled up to a week prior to the contract date.

 USDA Child and Adult Care Food Program

-The Wellness Center Child Care participates in the Child and Adult Food Care Program (CACFP), which is a federally funded program administered by the USDA.
-The program provides regulations, which promotes good nutrition and balanced meals for children.
+The Wellness Center Child Care participates in the Child and Adult Food Care Program (CACFP), a federally funded program administered by the USDA.
+The program provides regulations which promotes good nutrition and balanced meals for children.

-Parents are to supply enough disposable diapers and wipes for their child’s length of stay at the Child Care.
+Parents are required to supply enough disposable diapers and wipes for their child’s length of stay at the Child Care.
 Parents who do not provide diapers will be charged $1.00 for each diaper used and $0.25 for wipes.
-If your child requires use of a cream or powder, please bring that as well.
-Children being toilet trained should have an extra change of clothes with them.
-Should an accident occur the Child Care does not have extra clothes on hand for your child.
+If your child requires use of a cream, the parent must provide this as well.

+We believe that children learn best through play and we see our role as providing an engaging environment and warm, caring relationships.
 Children have the opportunity to participate in activities planned by the staff each day.
-This may include story time, art projects, movement and musical activities, games, gross and fine motor activities, dramatic play, baking, indoor and outdoor play.
+This may include story time, open-ended art projects, movement and musical activities, games, dramatic play, baking, indoor and outdoor play.